aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/docs/README-Kinesis.md

 ![cw-dashboard](kda-cw-dashboard.png)

 The solution provides a [demo producer application](/source/kinesis/kpl-demo), which is configured to write 100 records per second to the data stream.
 There's also a [demo Java application for Kinesis Data Analytics](/source/kinesis/kda-flink-demo), in order to demonstrate how to use Apache Flink sources, sinks, and operators.
-The schema used is the same one provided in [Getting Started with Amazon Kinesis Data Analytics](https://docs.aws.amazon.com/kinesisanalytics/latest/java/getting-started.html):
+The schema used is the same one provided in [Getting Started with Amazon Kinesis Data Analytics for Apache Flink (DataStream API)](https://docs.aws.amazon.com/kinesisanalytics/latest/java/getting-started.html):

 ```json
 {